-Tornamona, or Tornamoine, is Torr na Moine in Gaelic, the hill of the moss or bog, a settlement named for the low rise to the left of this picture.
+Tornamona, or Tornamoine, is Torr na Moine in Gaelic, the hill of the moss or bog, a settlement named for the low rise at centre left of this picture.
 In the photograph, taken from the viewpoint by the car park above Camas nan Geall, the settlement’s only visible feature is the large 19th century sheep fank on the hillside slightly to the right of centre in the picture.

 Torr na Moine was one of West Ardnamurchan’s clachans with lands that stretched north as far as Loch Mudle.
 It is probably many centuries, perhaps even a millennium old, and we know that, in 1737 it had a population of 19 in five families – nine men, six women and four children.

 Bald’s map of 1806 shows Tornamoany’s many buildings and scattered arable fields.
 Alexander Low, in the report that accompanied the map, stated that, “This farm…. ought properly to be joined to the next [Camas nan Geall].
 Both together would then make a very good sheep walk, fit for Cheviot sheep, but the junction would occasion the removal of a number of poor tenants.”
 Landlord Sir James Milles Riddell had the clachans of Torr na Moine, Bourblaige and Camas nan Geall cleared in 1828, and they became an extensive, but not long-lasting sheep farm.